akhalill/skills-communicate-using-markdown/README1.md

 - [ ] LEARN TO MAKE IMAGES
 - [ ] LEANR TO MAKE JAVASCRIPT CODE
 - [ ] LEARN TO MAKE LISTS
+- [ ] changes after a pull request